fruizt/dataton2023-Los_anyaalists/README.md

 ## License

 This code repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) for more details.
+Read the [license](LICENSE) for more details.